rockman007372/Obsidian-Vault/UNIX Pipes.md

 - `newfd`: the file descriptor you want `oldfd` to duplicate to.

 Usage:
-- The new file descriptor will refer to the same file/channel as the old file descriptor.
+- The new file descriptor will point to the same file as the old file descriptor.

 Example: